tmamedbekov/sitecore.audit.logging/README.md

 Right Click on the bin folder in your Solution in Visual Studio and "Open Folder in File Explorer".
 Select all the ".dll" files and copy them.

 * PLEASE BACK UP YOUR STUFF
-* BEFORE OVERWRTING YOUR DLL's stop your web site in IIS.
+* BEFORE OVERWRITING YOUR DLL's stop your web site in IIS.

 Then go ahead to your "/inetpub/wwroot/[SiteCore Site]/Website/bin" path and overrite the ".dll" files in there.